code-pushup/cli/packages/plugin-eslint/README.md

 # @code-pushup/eslint-plugin

-**CodePushUp plugin for detecting problems in source code using ESLint.**
+🕵️ **Code PushUp plugin for detecting problems in source code using ESLint.** 📋

+---

 The plugin parses your ESLint configuration and lints targetted files using [ESLint's Node.js API](https://eslint.org/docs/latest/integrate/nodejs-api).